mrjk/easy-vagrant/README.md

 ## Acknowledgments
 The initial idea came to me when I was working for one of my customer.
 If I remember well, I made an initial version from the work of [Scott Lowe](http://blog.scottlowe.org/2016/01/14/improved-way-yaml-vagrant/).
 Since I lost this work into my archives, I made another version from this idea thanks to [Julian Gut](http://juliangut.com/blog/configure-vagrant-hosts-yaml).
 I was still unhappy with its approach, and I wanted something way much simpler (in term of files) and more powerful.
 Then Easy-vagrant came to life.

+The Vagrant logo belong to Hashicorp and the font is [Beautiful Every Time](http://www.fontspace.com/kimberly-geswein/beautiful-every-time) made by Kimberly Geswein.

 ## License